 I would try something like a transparent white background to help the supporting elements stand out, but not compete.
 The opacity would be very low, just enough to help it stand out from the red background, but whisper to the visitor and not yell their ear off.

-My main call to action would be the premium sign up, since that’s the money maker – unless they have data that shows free downloads/sign ups convert to premium plans at a much better rate.
-Then I would focus on improving free downloads conversions.
-For now, I’ll focus on premium sign ups.
-And you can always run a A/B test to see which one converts better.
+My main call to action would be the premium sign-up since that’s the moneymaker – unless they have data that shows free downloads/sign-ups convert to premium plans at a much better rate.
+Then I would focus on improving free download conversions.
+For now, I’ll focus on premium sign-ups.
+And you can always run an A/B test to see which one converts better.

-So I would move the premium button up and free download button down.
+So I would move the premium button up and the free download button down.
 Now, you have many options with colors here.
-You need to de-emphasize free download button and emphasize premium sign up button.
+You need to de-emphasize the free download button and emphasize the premium sign-up button.

-One option is to keep premium sign up button orange and make free download button light grey color, or even make it smaller button and more subtle color.
+One option is to keep the premium sign-up button orange and make the free download button light grey color, or even make it a smaller button and more subtle color.
 But, the only way to know what really works is to test it.
 Call to action colors vary in their effectiveness based on the context they’re in.

 What about your homepage?
 Do you have calls to action and supporting elements that compete for attention and reduce your conversion rates?
-The soap box is yours, leave a comment.
+Tweet me.